TitanPlayz100/teti/info.md

 Things that I am working on based on other changes
 - view lifetime stats and legacy stats in pb menu
 - customise stat sidebar
+- particle options
+- customise skin and maybe audio as well

 ## Updates
 ### v1.3.0